Ramizzx/Ramizzx/README.md

 ### Hi there 👋
 I'm Ramiz Raja, a tech lover who started coding at an early age and also having completed my Bachelor’s, I can say my interest in this field has only grown with time.
 I gravitate more towards Data Science and Data Analysis.
-As businesses today are becoming more inextricably linked with information technology, I strive to utilize my expertise to bridge the gap between technology and business
+As businesses today are becoming more inextricably linked with information technology, I strive to utilize my expertise to bridge the gap between technology and business.

 <!--